 Clinical methodology is therefore a pedagogy that promotes an active and autonomous research and construction of knowledge and not a passive reception of content and techniques.
 Students can learn through the elaboration of preexisting schemes of meaning, without altering those schemes; or can transform meaning patterns, either dysfunctional or inadequate to new situations, through a reorganization of meaning.
 It is what Bateson calls "deutero-learning" or "learning how to learn", which allows a subject who learns not only to solve particular problems, but also to be able to solve problems in general.
-Pattern is needed, as to transform knowledge in conscious thought.
+Reflexivity is a necessary element of deutero-learning: experience alone is not enough, reflection is needed, as to transform knowledge in conscious thought.
 And reflection needs to be activated both in relation to the problem setting phase as it is in relation to the problem solving phase.

 It must not be hidden that the specificities of the genesis of clinics in the European context are likely to represent a constraint, both with regard to the innovative and critical role of clinics.
-In
+In the United States, clinics